EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustdoc-lints-html.md

 }
 ```

-You'll get a warning saying:
+You’ll get a warning saying:

 ```
 warning: unresolved link to `Nonexistent`